muydanny/backend-curriculum-site/module3/lessons/testing_tools_for_api_consumption.md

   - If the following steps don't work, you'll need to follow [these 'Launching From the Command Line' steps](https://code.visualstudio.com/docs/setup/mac#:~:text=Keep%20in%20Dock.-,Launching%20from%20the%20command%20line,code) to configure the command
 - Generate what is called a 'master key' by running `EDITOR="code --wait" rails credentials:edit` in the command line
   - This will create a new key in `config/master.key` and a temporary YAML file which will open in your text editor.
-- Add your Propublica API Key to the opened file
+- Add your Congress API Key to the opened file

 ```
-propublica:
+congress:
   key: asdsa3498serghjirteg978ertertwhter

 # Used as the base secret for all MessageVerifiers in Rails, including the one protecting cookies.